Kong/docs.konghq.com/app/plugins/aws-lambda.md

 #### Use a fake upstream_url

-The current AWS Lambda function will return a response after the invocation, preventing Kong from completing the regular request lifecycle and proxying the request to an upstream URL.
-The current Kong data model only supports APIs that will eventually proxy the request to an upstream service.
-Feel free to use a fake `upstream_url` value, which will never be utilized.
+When using the AWS Lambda plugin, the response will be returned by the plugin itself without proxying the request to any upstream service.
+This means that whatever `upstream_url` has been set on the [API][api-object] it will ultimately never be used.

+Although `upstream_url` will never be used, it's currently a mandatory field in Kong's data model, so feel free to set a fake value (ie, `http://nowhere.com`) if you are planning to use this plugin.

+In the future we will provide a more intuitive way to deal with similar use-cases.

 #### Response plugins